avolve-dao/contracts/README.md

 # Contracts
-Smart contracts for managing a decentralized autonomous organization on blockchains.
+Smart contracts for a decentralized autonomous organization.